wilcoxen-courses/e235-onondaga/README.md

 ### Deliverables

 A script called **parcels.py** that goes through the steps below.
 It will produce a figure and a CSV file called `parcels.csv` with summary information about residential housing in each zip code in the county.
 You'll also submit a short Markdown file called **results.md** with some observations about the results.
-Note that `parcels.csv` itself is not a deliverable and will not be uploaded to GitHub.

 ### Instructions